lgrammel/js-agent/README.md

 - **typed**: Provide as much typing as possible to support discovery and ensure safety.
 - **use functional programming for object assembly**: All objects that are immutable are assembled using functional programming.
 Object-orientation is only used for objects that have a changeable state (e.g. `Step` and `AgentRun`).
+- **support progressive refinement of agent specifications**: Agent specifications should be easy to write and every building block should provide good defaults.
+At the same time, it should be possible to easily override the defaults with specific settings, prompts, etc.
 - **build for production**: GPTAgent.js will have first-class support for logging, associating LLM calls and cost tracking with agent runs, etc.

 ## GPT-4 vs GPT-3.5-turbo